gsoft-inc/wl-squide/docs/getting-started.md

 With this mecanism in place, all federated parts of an application can now be loaded in the same [browsing context](https://developer.mozilla.org/en-US/docs/Glossary/Browsing_context) instead of nested browsing contexts (like [iframes](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe)).

-By sharing the same browsing context (e.g. the same [Document](https://developer.mozilla.org/en-US/docs/Web/API/Document), the same [Window object](https://developer.mozilla.org/en-US/docs/Web/API/Window), and the same [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model)), federated parts are now unified and **form a single application**, which also solves the second issues.
+By sharing the same browsing context (e.g. the same [Document](https://developer.mozilla.org/en-US/docs/Web/API/Document), the same [Window object](https://developer.mozilla.org/en-US/docs/Web/API/Window), and the same [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model)), federated parts are now unified and **form a single application**, which solves the second issues.

+With [Webpack Module Federation](https://webpack.js.org/concepts/module-federation/), we think that we have the possibility of developing federated applications that feels like monolithic applications from a user perspective.

-#### Why React Router?
+### Why React Router?

 Well, what would you rather use?
 Joking aside, [React Router](https://reactrouter.com) version 6 nesting routing feature is ideal for federated application as it makes the UI heavily composable and decoupled.

+## Guiding principles

+While developing the [API](/reference) of `@squide`, we had a few guiding principles in mind.
+Those principles are not settled stones, you might want to diverge from them from time to time, but adhering to those will make your experience more enjoyable.

+1. A module should always match a subdomain of the application business domain and should only export pages.
+2. A module should be fully autonomous.
+It shouldn't have to coordinate with other parts of the application for things as trivial as navigation links.
+3. A federated application should feel homogenous.
+Different parts of a federation application should have the ability to communicate with each others and react to changes happening outside of their boundaries.
+4. Data and state should never be shared between parts of a federated application.
+Even if two parts needs the same data or the same state values, they should load, store and manage those independently.

 ## Quick start